nderonsart/mlops_project/README.md

 └── setup.py
 ```

+- The folder .github contains the github actions used to build the docker images of the application and push them to Docker Hub when a new version is pushed to the main branch.

 - The folder Data contains the data used to train, evaluate and test the model.

 - The folder notebooks contains the notebooks used to develop the project.